besartakurtaj/AI_Challenge/README.md

 ## Dataset

-We use the **Grammar and Online Product Reviews** dataset from Kaggle:
+I used the **Grammar and Online Product Reviews** dataset from Kaggle:
 [Dataset link](https://www.kaggle.com/datasets/datafiniti/grammar-and-online-product-reviews?utm_source=chatgpt.com)

 After download, place the CSV file in the `data/` folder and rename it to: